gustavochotti/OCR-LLM/README.md

 ## ⭐️ Star This Repo
 If you found this useful, consider giving it a star!

-> Built with ❤️ by [Your Name] – fine-tuned for OCR + LLM workflows.
+> Built with ❤️ by Gustavo Chotti – fine-tuned for OCR + LLM workflows.